2014 Iquique earthquake: Tsunami

 Under advice from the Pacific Tsunami Warning Center, tsunami warnings were issued for the Latin American Pacific coastlines of Chile, Peru, and Ecuador shortly after the earthquake occurred.
 Chile was subsequently hit by a large tsunami in its northern territories, with a maximum height of 4.63 m in Arica.

 The tsunami warning was later canceled for all countries except Chile and Peru within a few hours of the earthquake.
 The tsunami warning was canceled for both Chile and Peru at around 4:58 UTC on 2 April.
 Hawaii was under a tsunami advisory for over 13 hours.
 On 3 April local time, tsunamis were observed in Japan.
 The tsunami reached 60 cm high in Kuji, Iwate Prefecture, Japan.

+Impact

+Chile

+Five people died of indirect causes and one woman was reportedly crushed to death when a wall collapsed.
+A loader was crushed by a falling metal structure and died of the injuries afterwards.
+An additional three people were killed due to landslides and on April 4, a six-day-old infant died due to hypothermia, after she and her mother sought refuge in a tent.

+In Iquique, over 200 people were hospitalized and an airport's control tower was damaged.
+Houses also collapsed in Arica.
+Electricity and water services were interrupted in the regions of Arica y Parinacota and Tarapacá.